khyron-realm/khyron-realm-website/docs/story/beginning.md

 # Beginning

+### Current year

 The year is 2422.
-Technology advanced on Earth and our supplies demand is increasing.
-The world is still in peace and we are more united than ever.

-There are now 400 years since we sent our ships to other planets.
-Our researchers discovered the closest class M planet, Khyron.
-It has Earth-like conditions that can sustain life.
-Arriving at this planet proves that we can finally become a multi planetary species.
+There are now 400 years since we sent advanced ships to discover another habitable planet.
+Researchers discovered the closest class M planet, Khyron.
+The satellite images reveal a great potential for sustaining the human life.
+The planet is defined by marvellous colours of its nature.

-The planet has some challenges when compared to Earth.
-Our improved technology allows us to make it habitable for humans.
-We sent a lot of AI-powered ships to make sure that the planet is ready for our arrival.
-We need the robots to build all the necessary buildings for humans to survive.
-And also to check if there are things that can be a threat for us.
+[Khyron image]

+Where is the planet located?
+It is not in our galaxy.
+Khyron is situated in Betelgeuse solar system in the Orion constellation.
+Compared to earth, the gravity is a little stronger, which will make us a little heavy.
+The temperature is similar, averaging 24 degrees and has the same four seasons.
+We don’t have too much information about the weather.
+We are estimating that there are extreme cases of weather, but will be rare and do not pose a critical threat.
+Earthquakes are a big concern on earth and we will encounter them on Khyron too.
+The planet has hazardous and unstable tectonic plates.
+Even if it may sound bad, we prepared for this with spaceships designed to sustain the waves.
+A great news comes from the planet’s ability to regenerate its resources.
+It is fast, extremely fast.
+This will help us to speed up the process of building and reduce the necessity of searching new resource locations.

+[Galaxy image]

 The journey is long, very long.
 Too long for a human.
-It will take us 4 human generations to get the first person to touch the surface.
-This was what we knew back then when we sent the fleets.
-With the current technology, we built the most powerful engine and the biggest starship that can host humans up to 5 years.
-But this is not all.
-If you remember the first picture of a black hole, that was a breakthrough discovery.
-It lead us to use them as travelling shortcuts.
-The result?
-The journey now is as low as 4 years.
-Impressive … this is totally achievable.
-Let’s hope that our robots will do their mission and send us a good news message.

-The planet looks beautiful, like a twin sister of our planet.

-[Khyron Realm planet image]

-Khyron is situated in Betelgeuse solar system, Orion constellation.
-The gravity will make us a little heavy, so we need to have a better physical condition.
-The year will be a little longer.
-The temperature is almost like ours and we don’t need special gear to survive.
-We have almost all the necessary elements to survive which improves the chances.
-The weather.
-Well … we don’t know, hopefully will be good.

-The main problem will be the earthquakes.
-Our ships are specially designed to resist up to 10 degrees on the Richter scale.
-But the good part is that we think that the natural resources regeneration is extremely fast.
-Which is good news.

-[Galaxy image]
+It will take us 4 human generations to get the first person to touch its surface.
+Overcoming this means designing ships that will sustain life on a period this long.
+The latest prototype release two years ago almost checks all the necessary modules for this.
+The life support module provides oxygen for up to 100 people for 4 generations and some backup in case of failures.
+The ship is designed to rotate and create an artificial gravity.
+A top priority holds the medical.
+Food supplies are achieved using techniques to grow food and animals inside the ship.
+And … let’s not forget about the entertainment.
+We don’t want people to be bored to death.

+### Sending ships

+Throwback to 2022.
+Proving the planet can sustain life is the necessary factor to get approvals to send humans.
+There is a large queue list for people that want to try this.
+The spirit of adventure is beyond our world.
+The first step was to send a lot of artificial intelligence powered ships.
+New designed robots were designed to build the necessary buildings on Khyron.
+With jet propulsion, mining drills and scanners, they can overcome almost any obstacle.
+The software is created to mimic our behaviour and do the necessary tasks.
+It was developed by multiple teams and incorporated in multiple types of robots.